SofienHenchir/SofienHenchir/README.md

 I'm a Software Engineer based in France, specializing in backend development, cloud-native architectures, and AI-powered applications.

-I design and build scalable software solutions by combining strong software engineering principles, cloud technologies, and artificial intelligence to solve real-world problems.
+I design and build scalable software solutions by combining strong software engineering principles, cloud technologies, and artificial intelligence to solve real-world business problems.

 I enjoy designing clean architectures, building reliable systems, and exploring emerging technologies.
 I'm always eager to learn, experiment, and continuously improve as an engineer.